New · first edition 2026Legal PhD Programme · FLA UW

 The full cycle of the Programme lasts six semesters, i.e. three years.
 This duration allows the participant to progress through successive stages of doctoral work: from refining the topic, through preparing the conceptual framework and outline of the dissertation, to developing selected parts of it and preparing for the formal initiation of doctoral proceedings.

 Yes.
-Completion of the Legal PhD Programme at the Faculty of Law and Administration of the University of Warsaw confirms qualifications at level 8 of the Polish Qualifications Framework (PQF 8).
+Completion of the Legal PhD Programme at the Faculty of Law and Administration of the University of Warsaw means the acquisition of qualifications at level 8 of the Polish Qualifications Framework (PQF 8).
 The PQF is a national system for describing qualifications.
 It organises qualifications across 8 levels and describes them through three categories: knowledge, skills and social competences.
 The PQF level therefore indicates how advanced the learning outcomes associated with a given qualification are.
 In practice, PQF 8 is the highest level in the system.
 It is associated with highly advanced research competences: the autonomous formulation of academic problems, the conduct of research, the critical analysis of sources, the development of original solutions and responsible participation in academic life.
-Within the higher education system, level VIII of the PQF is the level proper to doctoral qualifications.
+Within the higher education system, level 8 of the PQF is the level proper to doctoral qualifications.
 For the participant, this means that the Programme is not a routine continuing-education course.
 It is a pathway of work at the highest academic level, designed for those who wish to develop as autonomous and mature experts in their field of law.
-At the same time, it must be remembered that the completion of the Programme and the confirmation of learning outcomes at PQF 8 are not equivalent to the award of the doctoral degree.
+At the same time, it must be remembered that the completion of the Programme and the attainment of learning outcomes at PQF 8 are not equivalent to the award of the doctoral degree.
 The doctoral degree may be awarded solely through separate doctoral proceedings.

 Yes — this is the fundamental purpose of the Programme.
 The award of the doctoral degree cannot be guaranteed, as it depends on the quality of the dissertation, the participant’s independent work and the outcome of separate doctoral proceedings.
 The Programme does, however, significantly increase the likelihood that work on the dissertation will be conducted in an orderly, methodologically conscious manner, with regular consultation with an experienced mentor.